 Of the three smaller chambers at the west end of the cairn, the badly damaged chamber B on the north side had many fragments of neolithic pottery, the remains of at least eight pots.
 Chamber C contained only modern rubbish.
 Chamber D yielded some flakes of flint and some quartz chips.

 There were plenty of finds from the early Christian period too.
 The chamber seems to have been unroofed at the time, and there was evidence it had been used: a layer of soil 40 cm deep with bones of ox and sheep and periwinkle shells.
 Lumps of iron slag and some bronze were found outside the entrance and some 70 pounds of slag were found in the bottom of the smelting pit.
 Three iron knives and a blue glass bead, and three fragments of pottery were also found.

-Creevykeel is one of the easiest and most accessible of Irish ancient sites to visit.
+Creevykeel is one of the easiest and most accessible of Irish megalithic monuments to visit.
 It is located by the main Sligo - Donegal N15 main route, with a large car park.
 There is no entry fee.